angelnga/PyBer_Analysis/README.md

   4. Average Fare per Ride and per Driver: Rural has the highest fare in both result.
 There might be two possible reason:
      - Each ride is longer in Rural
      - Lack of driver leading in a higher fare per riders. <br>
   This can be proof by looking at the ratio between total riders and drivers.
 Every drivers in Rural has to serve 1.6 riders, Suburban is 1.27, and Urban is 0.67.
-Rural drivers has much more riders need to fulfill than to other two cities.
+Rural drivers has much more riders need to fullfil than other two cities.

 ### Weekly Fares by City Type (Early 2019)
 ![summary table](analysis/challenge_fare_summary.png)
 All three cities remain constant in early 4 months of 2019.
 There are not much increase in revenue after March.
 Adjust might be needed for further improve.

 ## Summary
 Business recommendations to the CEO for addressing any disparities among the city types:
-1. Increase drivers in Rural to fulfill riders' need in order to lower the fare per ride due to supply and demand.
-Average rides become more affordable could help expanding the market.
+1. Increase drivers in Rural to fulfill riders need, so that the fare per ride is lower and more affordable.
-2. Rural generate the highest average fare per ride, expand the market could bring in more profit.
+2. Rural generated the highest average fare per ride, that could also lead by long distance ride.
+Expand the market could bring in more profit.
-3. Drivers in Urban is more than riders.
-Increase marketing budget targeting urban riders could bring in higher income for the Pyber and drivers.
+3. Urban has more drivers than riders.
+Increase marketing budget targeting urban riders could generate more rides and higher average fare per driver.